-Who are the Council of Ministers?
+Who are the Council of Ministers in India?

-2 minute read
+3 minute read

 10 shares

-Who are Council of Ministers?
+Who are the Council of Ministers

 The Council of Ministers is the Highest Executive organ in some governments.
 People misunderstand the term Cabinet as related to this Council since it is the closest relatable term.
 Furthermore, the President of India appoints them.
-At the union level, the PM of India heads this Council.
+At the Union level, the PM of India heads this Council.
 The Hon’ble Constitution of India defines the roles of the State and Union Council of Ministers.

 Additionally, the Indian Constitution defines the roles of these ministers in different articles.